 Here is a very nice kit from Alchemy Works ($189.95 for the Deluxe version) taken from a scene in a not very good film from 1959 called “The Angry Red Planet”

 which I saw when I was a mere lad of nine.
-The trailer and lobby posters did a great job in promoting this film but the final result was a pretty boring affair considering the number of Marian monsters on hand.
+The trailer and lobby posters did a great job in promoting this film but the final result was a pretty boring affair considering the number of Martian monsters on hand.
 They also were touting an effect called “Cinemagic”

 which was curious type of 3D effect where, whenever the characters were on the planet's surface, an irritating red hue permeated the scene giving some items (trees, rocks, etc.) the appearance of standing out from the screen.
 This effect was achieved without